epec254/flask-firebase/README.md

 ## Example

-1. Inside your Flask application's folder, create a file called `auth.py` with the following code:
+1. Inside your Flask application's folder, create a file called `auth.py` with the following code.
+This file links the Firebase authentication token in with the flask_login module.

 ```python
 from flask import Flask, current_app